 Family and Medical Leave Act

-The Family and Medical Leave Act (FMLA) provides eligible employees with job protected leave to care for their own personal illness or that of an eligible family member.
-FMLA is designed to help employees balance their work and family responsibilities by allowing them to take reasonable unpaid leave for certain family and medical reasons.
-It also seeks to accommodate the legitimate interests of employers and promote equal employment opportunity for men and women.
+The Family and Medical Leave Act (FMLA) was established by The U.S. Department of Labor Wage and Hour Division (WHD) and was created to protect qualified employees from the loss of employment and benefits while off for their own illness or injury or that of an eligible family member.
+FMLA is designed to help qualified employees balance their work and family responsibilities by allowing them to take reasonable leave for up to 12 workweeks and an additional 4 weeks for childbirth.
+The Act also seeks to accommodate the legitimate interests of the employer.

 To be eligible for Family Medical Leave (FML), the employee must have been employed for 1 year and have worked at least 1250 hours in the 12 month period prior to the first day of leave.